monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 Service data are organized as set of 16 bit registers which can be read and written.
 See chapter *Service channel register description* below for details.

-If valid process data are not received by Monarco HAT (*SPI Slave*) for longer time than *Watchdog Period* (100 ms by default), internal alarm is triggered and all outputs are switched to default states.
+If valid process data is not received by Monarco HAT (*SPI Slave*) within specified interval (1500 ms by default, register 0x00F, see below for details), internal alarm is triggered and all outputs are switched to default states.

 ## SPI data transfer parameters